mayankgupta022/nodejs-minimalistic-blog/README.md

-# nodejs-mongodb-blog
+# nodejs-minimalistic-blog
-A minimalistic blog using nodejs and mongodb
+A minimalistic blog using nodejs